jeffreytram/UniDrive/README.md

 ```

 ## ▶ Running the applicaiton
-If you have not already, install all the dependencies by typing in `npm install`
+Install all dependencies by typing in `npm install`.

 Then, type `npm start` to run the app in the development mode.